Jasperoide Project

 7. The Mineral Resource estimate is prepared by IMC of Tucson, AZ, under the direction of Michael G. Hester, FAusIMM, a Qualified Person.

 The Measured, Indicated and Inferred Mineral Resources reported herein are contained within a floating cone pit shell to demonstrate “reasonable prospects for eventual economic extraction” to meet the definition of Mineral Resource in NI 43-101.
-A NI 43-101 technical report will be filed within 45 days.

 Geology

 At Jasperoide, high-grade copper-gold skarn in outcrop has been mapped for over three kilometres along strike.
-In total, there is 28km of magnetite that runs through the ~30,000 hectare property in a north-south direction with very little drill testing.
+In total, there is 28km of magnetite that runs through the ~31,000 hectare property in a north-south direction with very little drill testing.
 The geologic setting at Jasperoide is analogous to the world-class copper-gold deposits at the nearby Las Bambas and Constancia mines: Folded and thrust faulted carbonate sedimentary rocks, a multi-phase intrusive complex, and extensive skarn alteration.
 At Jasperoide, copper-gold mineralization is closely associated with magnetite skarn development.
 The potential for porphyry copper mineralization is demonstrated by phyllic alteration and B-veins proximal to the mineralized skarn.

 Surrounded by world-class deposits: